ibm-cloud-docs/satellite/locations.md

    If your hosts are from Amazon Web Services or Google Cloud Platform, you must manually register the DNS for the location control plane.
 For more information, see the [AWS](/docs/satellite?topic=satellite-providers#aws-reqs-dns-control-plane) or [GCP](/docs/satellite?topic=satellite-providers#gcp-reqs-dns-control-plane) provider topics.
    {: note}

 8. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
-For more information, see [Attaching capacity to your location control plane](#control-plane-scale).
+For more information, see [Adding capacity to your location control plane](#control-plane-scale).

 ### Setting up the control plane from the CLI
 {: #control-plane-cli}